fasiha/fasiha.github.io/post/galef-calibration/index.md

 That is, answering 3/4=75% right at 55% confidence is much better calibrated than answering 3/5=60% at 85% confidence.

-So it's clear that if we want to make sense of the five dots (our actual frequency of correctness vs our subjective probability) correctly, we could use some statistics.
+So it’s clear that if we want to make sense of the five dots (our actual frequency of correctness vs our subjective probability) correctly, we could use some statistics.
 Specifically, we need to see *confidence intervals* for each of the five dots to tell us how well we did, for the actual number of `n` we answered for each confidence level.

-> I'm using "confidence interval" as a technical phrase to refer to the probability concept desscribed below.
-I also use the word "confidence" to refer to the five subjective probabilities in Galef's book, 55%, 65%, 75%, 85%, and 95%, but the two usages are unrelated.
+> I’m using "confidence interval" as a technical phrase to refer to the probability concept desscribed below.
+I also use the word "confidence" to refer to the five subjective probabilities in Galef’s book, 55%, 65%, 75%, 85%, and 95%, but the two usages are unrelated.

 A `P`-percentile confidence interval (where `P` might be fifty, ninety, etc., some number between one and ninety-nine) is two numbers, call them `k1` and `k2`, such that
 - `Probability(k1 <= k) = (100 - P / 2) / 100` and
 - `Probability(k <= k2) = (100 + P / 2) / 100`

 for a fixed `n` and `p`.
-That is, for the `P=50` percentile, there's a range of correct answers, `k1` to `k2`.
-For `P=75` or `P=90` confidence intervals, the bounds get steadily wider because *more* of the binomial distribution's weight is captured between those boundaries.
-If your `k` correct answers are within the fifty-percentile confidence interval, you're doing *better* than if your `k` is within the seventy-fifth percentile.
+That is, for the `P=50` percentile, there’s a range of correct answers, `k1` to `k2`.
+For `P=75` or `P=90` confidence intervals, the bounds get steadily wider because *more* of the binomial distribution’s weight is captured between those boundaries.
+If your `k` correct answers are within the fifty-percentile confidence interval, you’re doing *better* than if your `k` is within the seventy-fifth percentile.

 So the thing is…